Analysis

 This week, City Council approved a massive rezoning request by developer Wall Financial Corporation for Shannon Mews in Kerrisdale.
 Kerrisdale is but one of...

-It's about a lot more than viaducts.
-On July 27, council's Standing Committee on Transportation and Traffic voted to begin a comprehensive planning process...
+On July 27, council’s Standing Committee on Transportation and Traffic voted to begin a comprehensive planning process for the future of the False Creek...

 Many Vancouverites are wondering what the City is doing to make Vancouver affordable and therefore liveable.
 Unfortunately, the City’s main affordable housing initiative over...